pineal/pineal.github.com/_posts/2014/2014-07-01-Jekyll-tutorial-notes.md

 ```

 Other codes are moved into the layout page  **default.html**,
-For example, the **index.html** metioned previously now can be simpified to body content:
+For example, the **index.html** mentioned previously now can be simplified to body content:

 ```
 <!DOCTYPE html>